Esri/arcgis-maps-sdk-java-samples/search/find-place/README.md

     * Call `locatorTask.geocodeAsync(suggestionLabelOrPlaceQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
     * Display the places of interest using the results' `displayLocation`s.

-## About the data

-This sample uses the [world locator service](https://geocode-api.arcgis.com/arcgis/rest/services/World/GeocodeServer).

 ## Relevant API

 * GeocodeParameters